 For a single-pass open-root weld, drag the rod on the root at a fast traveling speed to avoid burning through the root.
 You don’t use puddle manipulation (whip) except if you must cool the puddle briefly to prevent blowing through.

 For a thicker multi-pass weld, after the root pass, continue with another stringer and a tight side-to-side manipulation.
 Finally, you can use thicker rods and a wider manipulation for the following passes.

 For multi-pass downhill welds, after the root pass, you can switch to uphill welding to fill the joint with fewer passes and better puddle control.

 Vertical welding with 6013

 The 6013 rods are the easiest rods to use and easy to find.
-Furthermore, even the most affordable stick welding machines can burn them with DC± or AC.
-They can weld vertically but with some limitations.
+Furthermore, even the most affordable welding machines can burn them with DC± or AC.
+They can weld vertically but they have limitations.

-The flux covering of a 6013 rod creates slag material that hides the puddle.
+The flux of a 6013 rod creates slag that hides the puddle.
 This prevents you from perfectly controlling the puddle when welding uphill.

 Furthermore, the weld metal is not as ductile and doesn’t have high impact resistance in cold environments as the previous rods.
 That’s not ideal for thick metals.

 Finally, 6013 rods have low amounts of iron powder and cannot deposit a lot of weld metal.
 As a result, you need a longer time to fill large joints.

 As an alternative, you can use 7014 rods, which are like an enhanced version of the 6013s.
 Their flux has iron powder (25%) to fill the joint faster.
 They create a stronger arc and offer better puddle visibility.
 But they aren’t as easy to find.